marknigh/my-personal-connect/README.md

 ROADMAP:
 * Routing->call flows, give the ability for the user to change prompts text. release 0.3.0
 * Call Flows, filter on Call Flow Name 0.2.0
 * Custom Schedule.
-Add Holidays. release 0.3.0
+Add Holidays to front end and back end.
+New API for CRUD operations of holiday schedule. release 0.3.0
+* Add the ability to create/modify Quick Connects.
+0.4.0
 * Contacts -> click row and get additional details.
 * Contacts -> add Customer Phone Number in list.
 * fix bug with only active call flows are getting returned.
 Routing->Call Flows.
-* Add the ability to create/modify Quick Connects.
 * Start some capabilities around Contact Lens.
 * Change the playing of the recording to streaming especially large recordings.
 * Add Campaign functionality.